-It is possible that some skin contamination events involving 99Tc occurred without being detected at the time.
-In some cases, therefore, it may be appropriate to consider an additional skin dose component for a reported shallow dose of a worker who might have had direct contact with 99Tc.
-In the absence of specific data, one must make assumptions regarding the number of times per year an affected skin region may have been contaminated and the extent of each contamination.
-For example, one might assume a monthly contamination event at a specific location on the skin with an average level of 25,000 dpm/100 cm2 (the action limit for 99Tc contamination on work surfaces and hand tools at PGDP).
-With the assumed residence half-time of 1.5 days, the annual shallow dose equivalent would be 240 mrem (12 × 250 dpm/cm2 × 0.081 mrem per dpm/cm2).
-The direct external dose rate at a distance of 10 cm from a surface contaminated at this same level would be 0.0025 mrem/hr (250 dpm/cm2 × 10-4 mrem/h per dpm/cm2).
+It is possible that some skin contamination events involving $^{99}$ Tc occurred without being detected at the time.
+In some cases, therefore, it could be appropriate to consider an additional skin dose component for a reported shallow dose of a worker who could have had direct contact with $^{99}$ Tc.
+In the absence of specific data, the dose reconstructor must make assumptions about the number of times per year that an affected skin region could have been contaminated and the extent of each contamination.
+For example, the reconstructor could assume a monthly contamination event at a specific location on the skin with an average level of 25,000 dpm/100 cm2 (the action limit for $^{99}$ Tc contamination on work surfaces and hand tools at PGDP).
+With the assumed residence half-time of 1.5 days, the annual shallow dose equivalent would be 240 mrem (12 x 250 dpm/cm2 x 0.081 mrem per dpm/cm2).
+The direct external dose rate at a distance of 10 cm from a surface contaminated at this same level would be 0.025 mrem/hr (250 dpm/cm2 x $10^{-4}$ mrem/h per dpm/cm2).
 At 30 cm, the rate would be 0.00025 mrem/hr.